 90-Day Trial Periods

-From 1 April 2011 all employers have the option of employing new staff on an initial trial basis.
+Employers have the option of employing new staff on an initial trial.

 - Employers must have 19 or less employees at the time of hiring

 - Trial periods do not apply to people already employed by an employer or when an employer rehires a former employee.

 - The length of the trial period and notice period must be included in the employment agreement

 - The trial period cannot extend more than 90 calendar days